centreon/centreon-documentation/versioned_docs/version-22.10/resources/known-issues.md

 ## Centreon Web

+### Inconsistent results when monitoring a metaservice

+This issue may occur when you create a metaservice linked to monitored services, such as Ping services for instance.
+While the Ping services return correct results, the results received in the **Detail panel** for the metaservice may be inconsistent and return an **unknown** status with a message.

+#### Workaround

+There is currently no workaround.

 ### Environment variable not found: "hostCentreon"

 During a central server (or remote server) installation, an error message appears for a short time in the snackbar when accessing the wizard to complete the installation.
 The error message is the following: